 When potential customers see all the nice things your current customers have to say about you, they will be more willing to take that next step towards conversion.

-According to 90% of customers, the quality of customer service is an important factor that determines their loyalty to a brand.
+The quality of customer service is an important factor that determines their loyalty to a brand.
 If you can address your customer’s pain points, solve their problems, be transparent when things go wrong, and make them feel like they are number one every time, they will come to trust you heavily.

 This trust will then translate into loyalty, making them happy to keep doing business with you for a long time.